PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 broadcast checks, metadata permutation, and lineage recording remain shared core utilities.
 Legacy function names delegate to the family module.

+The earlier synthetic-boundary channel-Slice rewrite also accepts one shared `ModelIRGraphIndex` and the session `LayoutState`.
+It discovers only indexed Transpose roots, obtains consumers from the index, and restricts iterative NHWC propagation to the supported operator-type union.
+Slice rewiring, local bridge rewiring, bridge insertion, and removal of the shared boundary adapter all update the index differentially.
+The original graph-order insertion rules, channel-axis constant conversion, and bridge-localization semantics are unchanged.
+Pruning and final layout synchronization cover every newly created adapter tensor without rebuilding producer/consumer maps.

 Boundary input normalization chains live in `passes/boundary_input_chains.py`.
 The module owns the guarded Transpose/Mul/Sum/Reshape NHWC rewrite and the exclusive